Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 Certain names within this setup documentation may differ from existing names and naming schemes in existing COSMIAC-RAPID Lab Environment infrastructure.
 This may be due to a premature naming scheme, a lack thereof, or missing/lacking access to related systems and/or lacking access to communication with associated personnel that have access to the system.

+Things to have at the ready before you start:
+1. Your StarLink Public IP
+   For the COSMIAC-RAPID Lab Environment, this was `143.105.158.123`

+2. Your EC2's Elastic IP (Which is its public IP)
+   For the COSMIAC-RAPID Lab Environment, this was `13.218.134.192`

+3. The Public IP of your Palo Alto Firewall
+   For the COSMIAC-RAPID Lab Environment, this was `138.199.102.114`

 ***PLEASE READ THE ENTIRE STEP BEFORE ENTERING A COMMAND***

 ## AWS Setup